GoogleChrome/web.dev/src/site/content/en/blog/fixing-website-speed-cross-functionally/index.md

 ### Meet with your marketing team

 -  **Go through the list of scripts and give your view on each script**.
-   For instance, are any of the nice-to-have scripts that are very damaging for site performance?
+   For instance, are any of the nice-to-have scripts very damaging to site performance?
 By receiving recommendations it's easier for the marketing team to prioritize, and by hearing about what is business-critical for them it's easier for you understand their point of view.